ismrm-iberian/ismrm-iberian.github.io/_posts/2023-10-21-ISMRM_Meeting2023_Recap.md

 **Bruker** kindly sponsored a lunch session called **"Lunch with Bruker"**, where they highlighted their newest developments in the pre-clinical field.

-After the lunch break, an oral "Preclinical" session was carried out, followed by a new type of session: **fu-MRI (funny Magnetic Resonance Ideas)**, where several of our researchers shared funny thoughts about their research, or ideas that were left aside because they were too bold, too bizarre or, maybe, too wrong.
+After the lunch break, an oral "Preclinical" session was carried out, followed by a new type of session organized by **Prof. Santiago Aja-Fernández**: **fu-MRI (funny Magnetic Resonance Ideas)**, where several of our researchers shared funny thoughts about their research, or ideas that were left aside because they were too bold, too bizarre or, maybe, too wrong.

-Following the fu-MRI session, a short pitch was given by MR Solutions, which presented their recent advances in the field.
+Following the fu-MRI session, a short pitch was given by **MR Solutions**, which presented their recent advances in the field.

-Finally, the meeting was finished with awards for the best talks and posters, and some closing words given by **Dr. Rita Nunes** and **Dr. Carlos Alberola-López**.
+Finally, the meeting was finished with awards for the best talks and posters, and some closing words given by **Prof. Rita Nunes** and **Prof. Carlos Alberola-López**.

 🏆 **Awards**

 Talks:
-1st prize: Eneko Uruñuela
+1st prize: Eneko Uruñuela <br>
 2nd prize: Francesco Grussu

 Posters:
-1st prize: Elisa Moya Sáez
+1st prize: Elisa Moya Sáez<br>
 2nd prize: Olivia Prior Palomares